Drive My Car Chords | The Beatles Guitar Lesson with TAB + Backing Tracks

 Let’s dissect Drive My Car‘s chords by considering what they become when we take all bass lines and licks into account.

 The intro starts with a bar that can be described as Dom7#9, as it contains the m3rd/#9, 3rd, and b7.
 The second bar shifts to D9, as the m3rd disappears.
-To see this clearly, you’ll need TAB—you can find it here: Drive My Car – Guitar Lesson with TAB.
+To see this clearly, you’ll need TAB—find it further down this guitar lesson.

 But before looking at the TAB, try figuring out how to count the intro yourself.
 On what beat does it start?
 It’s not as obvious as it seems…